 Eight acre, heavily wooded park with amenities that cater to individuals and groups looking for a park with a more private atmosphere.
 The park’s large barbecue pit, covered basketball pavilion, picnic tables, playground and community building are favorites to those who use the park and facilities.
 Woodsland Park is home to the city’s senior services day activities and community fitness classes.

 This facility may be rented out for weddings, parties or other related events.
 The Community Center is 1,333 square feet (31′ x 43′) and is equipped with sixteen 6 foot tables, two 8 foot tables and 116 chairs.
 Maximum occupancy is 200.

 Katy Heritage Park, 5990 George Bush Drive

-Establish in 2003 as a joint project with the City of Katy and the Katy Heritage Society, Heritage Parks is best known for is restored historic buildings, beautiful landscaping and heritage rich activities year round.
-Heritage Parks is also host to many community events with its Tradition Bank bandstand pavilion and brick paved patio.
+Established in 2003 as a joint project with the City of Katy and the Katy Heritage Society, Heritage Park is best known for its restored historic buildings, beautiful landscaping and heritage-rich activities year round.
+Heritage Park is also host to many community events with its Tradition Bank bandstand pavilion and brick paved patio.
 The historic homes are available for tours and rental from the Heritage Society.
 The Katy Heritage Society may be contacted at (281) 391-2550.

 Railroad Park Information & Tourist Center, 5615 First Street

-This restored Missouri-Kansas-Texas Depot, a unique Downtown “pocket park”, serves as the City’s information center with brochures, maps, a Katy Heritage Society Railroad Museum and an authentic red caboose great for photo opportunities.
+This restored Missouri-Kansas-Texas Depot, a unique Downtown “pocket park”, serves as the City’s information center with brochures and maps, and features Katy Heritage Society Railroad Museum and an authentic red caboose, which is great for photo opportunities.
 The park is a beautifully landscaped area with benches and an old town clock.
 The information and tourist center is open from 9:00 a.m. to 3:00 p.m.
 Monday through Friday and from 10:00 a.m. to 2:00 p.m. on Saturday.